 Let’s hope 2020 will bring us a full-featured Baler which will make this process easier.

 Have feedback?
-Drop it in the comments below or on twitter @willemwigman.
+Contact us via mail or on twitter @willemwigman.

 We would really appreciate you sharing your results with us.
 What solution worked best and what are the before/after scores?